 - areas of the child’s curriculum which need continuous attention

-- whether the requested services are extraordinary for the condition, as opposed to an integral part of the program for those with the child’s condition
+- child’s vocational needs whether the requested services are extraordinary for the condition, as opposed to an integral part of the program for those with the child’s condition

 If your child is eligible, then your district can provide summer services—which are often less formal than typical school and may include summer activities like swimming or field trips—in a variety of ways.
-Most districts offer programs in-district, or you can urge your Child Study Team (remember, you’re the most important member) to consider private special education schools, which often run full-day ESY programs, or even typical camps with the district providing support through a personal aide and/or visits from a therapist.
+Most districts offer in-district programs, or you can urge your Child Study Team (remember, you’re the most important member) to consider private special education schools, which often run full-day ESY programs, or even typical camps with the district providing support through a personal aide and/or visits from a therapist.

 ESY programs vary greatly.
 The best ones provide a respite from the rigors of the school year while maintaining your child’s academic progress.
 The worst ones are either too much like “regular” school or more like daycare.
 Your best bet is to do your homework by visiting ESY programs the summer before your kid is eligible, speaking with directors and getting a sense of the teachers’ abilities to help your child continue thriving while having some summer fun.

 There are other options, of course, depending on your child’s needs.
 If your child has specific learning disabilities that don’t interfere with social skills, then you may find a typical summer camp is a great fit, especially one with a tradition of welcoming differently-abled children.

-One summer, for example, we sent Jonah to a summer camp run by the local Jewish community center after speaking frankly with the director.
+One summer, for example, we sent Jonah to a camp run by the local Jewish community center after speaking frankly with the director.
 We found—or Jonah did—that his social anxiety overwhelmed the benefits of full inclusion, even when the camp provided a one-on-one counselor-in-training (CIT).
 After that, he spent many summers in ESY, both in a private special education school (at the district’s expense) and within our own district.

 But what if you want your child to have a break from the classroom and experience a more typical summer camp?
 You’re in luck: There are day camps and overnight camps that specialize in serving children with disabilities.